Neymar, Nike part ways after 15 years

-“I can confirm Neymar is no longer a Nike athlete,” a spokesman for the US sportswear giant, Josh Benedek, said in an email to AFP on Saturday, without giving details.
+“I can confirm Neymar is no longer a Nike athlete,” a spokesman for the US sportswear giant said in an email to AFP on Saturday, without giving details.

 Media reports said the 28-year-old Paris Saint-Germain and Brazil talisman was in talks with Nike’s German rival Puma.